Unique Lansing Districts: Downtown Lansing, REO Town, & Old Town Lansing

-If you’ve never been here before or you’re looking to re-discover Lansing and get out of the normal routine – be prepared for a refreshing day o’ fun.
+If you’ve never been here before or if you are looking to re-discover Lansing and get out of the normal routine – be prepared for a refreshing day o’ fun.

 Where do you want to start first?

 You get a good feeling of a place by walking its streets.
 Lansing’s friendly, homey reputation is pretty accurate so be prepared to get a few smiles and waves while you stroll.

-Here are some places and ideas of things to do in Downtown Lansing, or check out our family event calendar to see what’s happening in Downtown Lansing today.
+Here are some places and ideas of things to do in Downtown Lansing, or check out our family event calendar to see what’s happening today.